ciceroednilson/ms-products-golang/README.md

-# Project to learn Golang, for this, I created a crud of the product.
+# Project to learn Golang, for this I created a Crud of the product.

 This project isn't the object be a commercial application.

-## 🚀 Starting
+## 🚀 Starting.

 The principal objective of this project is to show how the use Golang on a hexagonal architecture.

-## 🛠 Stack
+## 🛠 Stack.

 <ol>
   <li>Golang</li>